LappleApple/awesome-leading-and-managing/Media-Blogs-Newsletters-Podcasts.md

 - [Engineering Impact](https://www.gitprime.com/engineering-impact/) - by GitPrime.
 A weekly email covering trends in engineering leadership, productivity, culture, and scaling development teams.

 - [The Heartbeat](https://knowyourcompany.com/learn/newsletter) - by Claire Lew, CEO of Know Your Company.
-A bi-weekly newsletter on leadership, company culture, employee engagement and feedback.
+A biweekly newsletter on leadership, company culture, employee engagement and feedback.

 - [The Looking Glass](http://www.juliezhuo.com/design/mailinglist.html) - by Julie Zhuo.
 A newsletter about "product and design, this industry's ups and downs, hopes and dreams, failure and self-doubt, how you actually do X, and the things that matter most to [readers]."